 But it’s not all perfect: though this is my new favorite fucking-my-bathroom-wall dildo, I feel awkward thrusting it fast while I’m flat on my back.
 The curve is more difficult to maneuver at this angle, and the balls stop me from getting a really good grip around the shaft.
 I like the look of the balls, with all their little realistic-scrotum-looking lines, but I’d probably eliminate them from the toy if I had the option.6 Also, the suction cup—which is manufactured separately from the rest of the toy—does have some minor nicks and imperfections in it, but it’s still body-safe.
-In general, the Magic Stick requires a little extra attention during cleaning because of all the texture.
+In general, the Magic Stick requires extra attention during cleaning because of all the texture.

 All in all, I’m super happy that I chose the Magic Stick out of Blush Novelties’ Ruse line of single-density, suction cup dildos.
 The upward curve, foreskin ridging, and powerful suction cup make it my preferred G-spotting dildo for the shower.7 And the price is so affordable: the Magic Stick goes for just over $20 USD.8 This pricing, along with the fact that Blush Novelties sources its own materials to ensure the quality of its silicone,9 makes me eager to recommend the Ruse line over other realistic, suction cup dildos that I’ve reviewed previously.

 - A body-safe, G-spotting dildo for under $25 bucks?
 Sign me up!